Zilberman Method: Examples

 In Shabbat 63a it states, "A man should recite, and only later expound."
 This is in contrast to standard procedure in the Torah world, where intense scrutiny of the text at a relatively young age is favoured over the covering and committing to memory of vast amounts of material.
 Zilberman also instituted that school sessions be continued on Shabbat and Jewish holidays, albeit at a reduced schedule.

 Other practices

 Rabbi Zilberman kept the practice of donning his tefillin all day, and so encouraged his students.
 In normative practice, the tefillin are removed after Shacharit.
-Zilberman was one of the first rabbis to promote the usage of tekhelet, and encouraged his students and family to make use of the dye in their tzitzit.
+Zilberman promotes the use of tekhelet in tzitzit.
 He encouraged his students to get married young, because it states in Pirkei Avot "An 18 year-old [enters] the chuppah (wedding canopy)".

 History

 Proponents of the Zilberman Method argue that it is not a new innovation, but rather a return to an ancient form of Torah study elucidated in the Mishna and Talmud, and favoured by both the Maharal and the Vilna Gaon.

 Zilberman found the existing Jerusalem heders' curriculum not suitable for his own children, so he began to teach them at home according to his method.
 In the beginning of the 1980s, after years of limited success with incorporating his teaching style in existing institutions, Zilberman founded, with the help of his sons, a school in the northern part of the Jewish Quarter of Jerusalem.
 The school, Yeshivat Aderet Eliyahu - also known as "Zilberman's Cheder" - adopted its founder's method, and became an inspiration for many of his students, who later branched out all over Israel founding schools with the same teaching approach.

 Zilberman's life work was favored by rabbi Shlomo Zalman Auerbach and the Tchebiner Rav.